magician11/secretkey-encryption/README.md

 * dkLen
 * interruptStep

-### decryptEncryptedSecretKey (password, encryptedSecretKeyBundle, callback)
+### decryptEncryptedSecretKey (password, encryptedSecretKeyBundle)

 Arguments
 * password - string or array of bytes
 * encryptedSecretKeyBundle - an object with parameters {encryptedSecretKey, salt, nonce, logN, blockSize, dkLen, interruptStep}

-When complete, the callback is called with
+Returns a promise
-* if the secret key was successfully decrypted, the secretKey (as an array of bytes)
+* that on successful decryption of the encrypted key, resolves with the secretKey (as an array of bytes)
-* otherwise if decryption failed, then it's called with `false`
+* otherwise is rejected with a message (string)